common-workflow-language/cwl-v1.2/concepts.md

 Use the following algorithm to resolve a parameter reference:

   1. Match the leading symbol as the key
+  2. If the key is the special value 'null' then the value of the parameter reference is 'null'.
+If the key is 'null' it must be the only symbol in the parameter reference.
-  2. Look up the key in the parameter context (described below) to get the current value.
+  3. Look up the key in the parameter context (described below) to get the current value.
      It is an error if the key is not found in the parameter context.
-  3. If there are no subsequent segments, terminate and return current value
+  4. If there are no subsequent segments, terminate and return current value
-  4. Else, match the next segment
+  5. Else, match the next segment
-  5. Extract the symbol, string, or index from the segment as the key
+  6. Extract the symbol, string, or index from the segment as the key
-  6. Look up the key in current value and assign as new current value.
-If the key is a symbol or string, the current value must be an object.
+  7. Look up the key in current value and assign as new current value.
+     1. If the key is a symbol or string, the current value must be an object.
-     If the key is an index, the current value must be an array or string.
+     2. If the key is an index, the current value must be an array or string.
+     3. If the last key is the special value 'length' the current value must be an array and the value of the parameter reference is the length of the array.
-     It is an error if the key does not match the required type, or the key is not found or out of range.
+     4. It is an error if the key does not match the required type, or the key is not found or out of range.
-  7. Repeat steps 3-6
+  8. Repeat steps 3-6

 The root namespace is the parameter context.
 The following parameters must be provided: